RobertGollagher/Freeputer/README.md

 Slow rendering is due merely to a poor algorithm in FreeLine.
 Nevertheless, this is an opportune time to mention that although Freeputer is an *extremely* lightweight platorm it is only a *moderately* fast platform.
 This is partly because the FVM enforces, in everything it does, an absolute lack of undefined internal behaviour.
 This trades speed for safety.

 Different FVM implementations greatly differ in speed.
 For example, a fast FVM might be optimized for speed but as a result be larger in footprint and not support tracing.
-Such a fast FVM can count the signed integers from 0 to 2147483647 (*with* checks to trap any undefined behaviour) in about 9 seconds on an i5 3 GHz desktop computer.
+Such a fast FVM can count the signed integers from 2147483647 down to 0 (*with* checks to trap any undefined behaviour) in about 9 seconds on an i5 3 GHz desktop computer.
 This compares (*without* any checks to trap any undefined behaviour) to roughly: 1 second for C; 12 seconds for Lua; over 240 seconds for Python; over 260 seconds for Ruby.
 Were just-in-time compilers to become available for the FVM then the performance gap between Freeputer and C would narrow.
-Of course, you can use an FVM I/O device written in C or assembly language to carry out some task with great speed.
+Of course, you could use an FVM I/O device written in C or assembly language to carry out some task with great speed.

 ### 4. Run the Freeputer unit tests